Demographics of Bulgaria

 The demography of the Republic of Bulgaria is monitored by the National Statistical Institute of Bulgaria.
 Demographic features of the population of Bulgaria include population density, ethnicity, education level, health of the populace, economic status, religious affiliations and others.

+The population of Bulgaria was around 6.4 million in 2024.

 In 2023, Bulgaria had a Human Development Index of 0.845, which corresponds to "very high human development", ranking 55th in the world together with neighbouring Romania, was designated as a "High-income economy" by the World Bank, with a GNI per capita of $15,320, as of 2024, and was awarded the 38th position in Newsweeks rankings of the world's best countries to live in, measuring health, education, political environment and economic dynamism in 2010.

 Demographic history

 Various estimates have put Bulgaria's medieval population at 1.1 million in 700 AD and 2.6 million in 1365.
-At the 2011 census, the population inhabiting Bulgaria was 7,364,570 in total, but the 2021 Census calculated that the population had declined to 6.5 million.
+At the 2011 census, the population inhabiting Bulgaria was 7,364,570 in total, but the 2021 census calculated that the population had declined to 6.5 million.
 The peak was in 1989, the year when the borders opened after a half of a century of communist regime, when the population numbered 9,009,018.